HITECHCRIME/HC_OVERVIEW/README.md

       2.2 TIMELINES

-      - THE ORIGIN TIMELINE (2 years of testing the concept, small release package tests)
+      - THE ORIGIN TIMELINE (past 2+ years of testing the concept, 1 year into the future of small release package tests)

       - NEARSIGHT TIMELINE (initial official launch)